MiltonLn/wagtailcodeblock/README.md

 # Wagtail Code Block

-A just started work-in-progress of a Streamfield block for source code with real-time syntax highlighting.
+A work-in-progress alpha of a Wagtail Streamfield block for source code with real-time syntax highlighting.

 It uses the excellent [PrismJS](http://prismjs.com/) library both in Wagtail Admin and the website.